How to run a half marathon faster is a common question by many athletes. Have you ever heard the saying,

-The old adage if you keep doing the same thing you will keep getting the same results is relatively true.
+If you keep doing the same thing you will keep getting the same results

 A 20 mile long run at 8 minute mile pace when your goal is to run 5.45 per mile pace for the distance isn't the way to go.